Phantom1003/rss_doc/docs/Customization/Opcode-Customization.rst

   - ``xd`` bit is used to indicate whether the instruction writes a destination register.
   - ``xs1`` and ``xs2`` bits are used to indicate whether the instruction reads source registers.

-When the source register and destination register fields are not used, these bits can be used to encode other information, which is really different from the RISC-V standard R-type instruction format.
+In cases where an instruction does not use source and destination registers, the corresponding register index fields can encode other information, which deviates from the standard RISC-V R-type instruction format.

 Here we provide the ROCC example to demonstrate that the format of a custom instruction is not restricted to the standard instruction format.
 As you create your own custom instruction, you have the freedom to define the format in any way you prefer.
-However, it is crucial to thoughtfully and reasonably plan every bit of the instruction format.
+However, it is crucial to thoughtfully and reasonably plan each instruction bit.
-When assigning meaning to a bit, it is essential to consider whether it will affect the circuit.
+When assigning functionality to a bit, it is crucial to consider how it will impact the circuit and architecture.

 `riscv-opcodes <https://github.com/riscv/riscv-opcodes>`_
 ---------------------------------------------------------